 - 2 Tablespoons water

 - 1/4 cup butter

 - Preheat oven to 350ºF.
 Place pecans in a single layer on a baking sheet and bake for 5-7 minutes or until toasted.
+Watch carefully!
 Set aside.

-- In a heavy saucepan, melt unwrapped caramels, water and butter on medium-low, stirring constantly, until melted.
+- In a heavy saucepan, melt caramels, water, and butter on medium-low, stirring constantly, until melted.

 - Add pecans to the caramel mixture and mix well.

 - On lightly greased wax paper (or parchment), spoon tablespoons of caramel/pecan mixture.
 Let harden.

 - Heat Candiquik in the microwave according to package directions.

 - Dip each candy into Candiquik with a fork and let excess drip off.
 Place on wax or parchment paper and let harden.
 Store in an airtight container at room temperature.

 Serving size is approximate, based on how large or small you make the candies.